More photo pros. More photo ops.

-December 6–10, 2018: We are exploring and photographing the Antarctic Peninsula and the South Shetland Islands.
+December 5–11, 2019: We are exploring and photographing the Antarctic Peninsula and the South Shetland Islands.
 The South Shetland Islands are a haven for wildlife.
-Vast penguin rookeries, beaches ruled by Antarctic fur seals and southern elephant seals make every day spent in this amazing island group unforgettable.
+Vast penguin rookeries and beaches ruled by Antarctic fur seals and southern elephant seals make every day spent in this amazing island group unforgettable.
 Sailing through the narrow passage into the flooded caldera of Deception Island is truly amazing.
-King George Island, the largest of the South Shetland Islands, features colonies of nesting Adélie and chinstrap Penguins, kelp gulls, blue-eyed cormorants, Antarctic terns and Southern giant petrels and is home to scientific bases of many different countries.
-Macaroni, chinstrap and gentoo penguins as well as elephant seals await you at Livingston Island.
+King George Island, the largest of the South Shetland Islands, features colonies of nesting Adélie and chinstrap penguins, kelp gulls, blue-eyed cormorants, Antarctic terns and Southern giant petrels, and is home to scientific bases of many different countries.
+Macaroni, chinstrap and gentoo penguins, as well as elephant seals await you at Livingston Island.

 We hope to navigate some of the most beautiful waterways (depending on the ice conditions): the Gerlache Strait, the Neumayer Channel, and the Lemaire Channel.
 The latter are narrow passages between towering rock faces and spectacular glaciers.

-We plan to have at least two landings/zodiac excursions per day (and as many as three).
+We plan to have as many landings and zodiac excursions per day as possible, given our progress and weather conditions.
 Some of the possible landings include:

-- Paradise Bay, perhaps the most aptly named place in the world and we attempt a landing on the continent proper.
+Paradise Bay, perhaps the most aptly named place in the world, where we attempt a landing on the continent proper.

-December 11–12, 2018: We leave Antarctica and head north back across the Drake.
-Join our team and naturalists on deck as we search for and photograph even more seabirds and whales.
-We will use the time on our journey back for final image reviews and critiques, of course with post-processing instruction as well.
-And we will all take the chance to relax and reflect on the fascinating adventures of the past days on the way back to Ushuaia.
+December 11–12, 2019: We leave Antarctica and head north, back across the Drake.
+Join our naturalists on deck as we search for and photograph even more seabirds and whales.
+We will use the time on our journey back for final image reviews and critiques—of course with post-processing instruction as well.
+And we will all take the opportunity to relax and reflect on the fascinating adventures of the past days on the way back to Ushuaia.

-December 13, 2018: We arrive back in port at Ushuaia by 8:00 am.
+December 13, 2019: We arrive back in port at Ushuaia by 8:00 AM.
 We disembark the Ushuaia after breakfast.
-Workshop concludes.
-Flights home or elsewhere can be anytime after 12:00 noon on December 13, 2018.
+Expedition concludes.
+Flights home or elsewhere can be anytime after 11:30 AM on December 13, 2019.

 Note: This itinerary is a guide only.
 Our exact route and program will vary to take best advantage of local weather and ice conditions and opportunities to view wildlife.
 Changes will be made by the Captain, Muench Workshops and Expedition Leaders to facilitate the best results from the prevailing conditions.
 A daily program sheet will be issued on board.
 Flexibility is the key to success!

-- Photographic guiding and instruction from eight MW Team
+- Photographic guiding and instruction from 10 pros

 - Many hours of basic and advanced Lightroom Instruction